mpgarate/bleep.js/README.md

 "A", 3  // dotted quarter note
 "A", 6  // dotted eigth note
 "A", 12 // dotted sixteenth note
-"A", 24 // dotted thiry-second note
+"A", 24 // dotted thirty-second note

 ~~~